sarsamurmu/estree-toolkit/src/scope.md

 - Returns: <`Binding`> The binding with the provided name

 Checks the **current scope** for the binding.
 If found, returns the binding information.
-Returns `null` if no binding can be found.
+Returns `undefined` if no binding can be found.

 ```js
 const ast = parseModule(`